Life and Relationship

 If we do not believe we are lovable or loved, it is unlikely we will attract a mate who will abundantly express love to us.
 We attract those who will reflect us the very same feelings we harbor for ourselves.
 Even if the other does not reject us, we will frequently project or imagine that he or she is doing so.

 We exhaust our partners with our need for continuous reaffirmation of their love.
-When we doubt our self-worth, we easily fear to lose the other’s respect, admiration, and love.
-We fear to lose the other to someone else.
-We then become negative, possessive, jealous and often so overbearing that we suffocate the other until he or she does actually leave.
+When we doubt our self-worth, we easily fear losing the other’s respect, admiration, and love.
+We fear losing the other to someone else.
+We then become negative, possessive, jealous, and often so overbearing that we suffocate the other until he or she does actually leave.
 And, even if he or she does not leave, he or she will be unhappy and develop various protective mechanisms, such as aloofness or aggressiveness.